 With a 6-6-1 record, the Terriers have faced some fierce competition this season.
 Of the 13 games, 8 were against teams ranked in the top 15 nationally by US College Hockey Online polls.
 BU split a home and away set against third-ranked Providence and defeated Wisconsin, then ranked number two.
 But the Terriers fell to Boston College, Michigan, and Rensselaer.

 For the large contingent of BU alumni living in the New York area, the game is a great chance to cheer on their alma mater.
-The BU Alumni Association and the Friends of BU Hockey will sponsor a Pep Rally at Madison Square Garden two hours before face-off.
+The BU Alumni Association and the Friends of BU Hockey will sponsor a Pep Rally at Madison Square Garden two hours prior to face-off.

 For the BU players, the Red Hot Hockey matchup is an opportunity to compete in one of the world’s most storied arenas.
 “We’re lucky that BU gets to play in so many big games, and that’s especially true this year,” says cocaptain Pat MacGregor (CGS’12, COM’14).
 “Playing at MSG two years ago was definitely one of the coolest experiences I’ve ever had.”

 MacGregor is one of only seven upperclassmen on this year’s roster, so for most of the Terrier icemen, the game will mark their Madison Square Garden debut.
 “Only a few of us played in the last Red Hot Hockey game back in 2011,” MacGregor says.
 “It’s going to be crazy having so many guys get out there in that atmosphere for the first time.
 I know everyone on the team can’t wait to get down to New York City to play in such a big game.”